 Novel phenomics tools to screen for drought tolerance in wheat

-Supervisors: Bob Furbank (ANU) and Fernanda Dreccer (CSIRO).
+Supervisors: Bob Furbank (ANU), Fernanda Dreccer (CSIRO) and Rob Coe (CSIRO).

 Drought is a major environmental factor reducing wheat yields across Australia.
 Drought tolerance is a complex multigenic trait and difficult to assess rapidly in the glasshouse or the field.
 This project seeks to develop new methods based on the hyperspectral reflectance, the spectrum light reflected from the wheat leaves and canopy, by using machine learning to build predictive algorithms for selection of drought tolerant wheat in the field.
 These tools can be used both to find superior germplasm and to understand the physiological basis of drought tolerance mechanisms at key stages of crop development.